 DEPARTMENT SAFEGUARDING

 POLICY/PROCEDURE SAFEGUARDING VULNERABLE ADULTS POLICY

 DATE OF ISSUE AUGUST 2024

 DATE OF REVIEW AUGUST 2025

 VERSION 1

-This could be company taking equipment from a fan or participant with dementic

 This could be someone taking equipment from a fan or participant with dementia.

 5.1.9 Neglect - including ignoring medical or physical care needs, failure to provide access to appropriate health social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.